RiseVision/risevision.github.io/src/pages/protocol/Transactions.md

 a second signature to an address.
 The second signature adds a second layer of security, by signing your transaction data block as well as your first signature.
-To generate a second key-pair, the original passphrase as well as a new passphrase must be used [@TODO link to security].
+To generate a second key-pair, the original passphrase as well as a new passphrase must be used (see [link href="pages/protocol/Identity!key-pairs"]Key Pair Generation[/link] for more information).
 To build the transaction data block the following fields must be filled in.

 [table]